DekodeInteraktiv/InsightlyCli/README.md

 ## Commands
 To get information on available commands, run `isc help`.

+## Tips and tricks
+To avoid having to wait for cache rebuilding - cache is invalidated every hour - rebuild it in a cronjob by adding this to your crontab:

+	*/30 * * * * isc rebuild-cache

 ## Extending
 To make a new command, create it in the directory `includes/src/commands`.
 It must be a class extending the `Command` base class.